What Is a Nursing Home Ombudsman?

 Complaints commonly handled by a nursing home ombudsman include:

-- Physical and verbal abuse
+- Physical abuse and injuries

 - Deprivation of vital services

 - Inadequate discharge and eviction